-For Ms. Hatice Cengiz, remembering what happened on October 2, 2018, is a painful and hard exercise.
-On that day, her fiancé Jamal Khashoggi, well-known Saudi, US-based journalist, went to the Saudi Consulate in Istanbul in order to pick up the documents required for their soon-to-be marriage.
+For Ms. Hatice Cengiz, remembering what happened on October 2, 2018 is a painful and hard exercise.
+That day, her fiancé Jamal Khashoggi, a well-known Saudi, U.S.-based journalist, went to the Saudi Consulate in Istanbul in order to pick up the documents required for their soon-to-be marriage.
 He never left that building alive.
 “Actually, I don’t want to remember that day, because I didn’t know that my life would have totally changed.
-It was the initiation of a highly painful and sad period for me,” the Turkish researcher underlines.
-We meet her in a hotel in Manhattan, only a few blocks away from the United Nations, where the world leaders have gathered for the 74th session of the General Assembly.
-Cengiz came to New York, along with the Italian senator and former Minister of Foreign Affairs Emma Bonino, in order to give a speech during a conference organized by the NGO “No Peace Without Justice” at the UN.
-A purple hijab frames the deep eyes, that, while speaking about Jamal, can’t help but mist with tears.
+It was the initiation of a highly painful and sad period for me,” the Turkish researcher explained.
+We met in a hotel in Manhattan, just a few blocks away from the imposing United Nations Headquarters where the world leaders have gathered for the 74th session of the General Assembly.
+Cengiz came to New York, along with the Italian senator and former Minister of Foreign Affairs Emma Bonino, in order to give a speech during a conference organized by the NGO “No Peace Without Justice” at the U.N.
+A purple hijab framed her deep eyes, that, while speaking about Jamal, couldn’t help but mist with tears.

-However, Khashoggi’s fiancée is not concerned about her life.
-“I am not afraid,” she keeps saying, “why should I be?”.
-“I was afraid in the first days after Jamal’s murder,” she concedes.
-She was primarily worried because of his fiancée’s information and belongings.
-“The following week, I brought everything to the Turkish Government.”
+However, Khashoggi’s fiancée didn’t seem concerned about her life.
+“I am not afraid,” she kept saying, “why should I be?”
+“I was afraid in the first days after Jamal’s murder,” she then conceded.
+At the time, she was primarily worried because of his personal belongings.
+“The following week, I brought everything to the Turkish Government,” she recalled.

 Only a few hours before this interview, crown prince Salman’s statement on Khashoggi’s murder started hitting the news.
-“I get all the responsibility,” he said to PBS, “because it happened under my watch”.
-However, according to Cengiz, he was only assuming the responsibility on an “official” level, as the actual chief of the Government, while at the same time implying that he didn’t know “what was going on”.
-This version of the story dramatically contradicts the report issued by the UN Special Rapporteur Agnes Callamard, who put on paper “credible evidence” of prince Salman’s role in Khashoggi’s murder.
-However, when we ask Cengiz about her personal view, she doesn’t seem to have an answer, “I really don’t know,” she admits.
+“I get all the responsibility,” he said to PBS, “because it happened under my watch.”
+However, according to Cengiz, he was only assuming the responsibility on an “official” level, as the actual chief of the Government, while at the same time implying that he didn’t know anything about the plot to murder the journalist.
+This version of the story dramatically contradicts the report issued by the U.N.
+Special Rapporteur Agnes Callamard, that put on paper “credible evidence” of prince Salman’s role in Khashoggi’s murder.
+However, when asked about her personal view, Cengiz didn’t seem to have a clear answer: “I really don’t know,” she said.

-From Saudi Arabia, nobody—neither officials from the Government, nor journalists—have tried to reach out to her.
+From Saudi Arabia, nobody—neither officials from the Government, nor journalists—have tried to reach out to her since Khashoggi’s murder.
 However, even if they had, she wouldn’t have talked to them.
-“My Government asked them many questions and they have not answered yet”, she underlines.
-On the other hand, a few days after her fiancé’s murder, Cengiz received a notable invitation from the US Government: President Trump proposed a meeting at the White House.
+“My Government asked them many questions and they have not answered yet,” she pointed out.
+On the other hand, a few days after her fiancé’s murder, Cengiz received a notable invitation from the U.S. Government: President Trump proposed a meeting at the White House.
 On the same day, Hatice received a call from the Secretary of State, Mike Pompeo.
 However, she decided to decline.
-The United States, she explains, “didn’t do anything for Jamal’s case.
-The US has a responsibility towards the entire world, not towards me, per se.
+The United States, she explained, “didn’t do anything for Jamal’s case.
+The U.S. has a responsibility towards the entire world, not towards me, per se.
 We are talking about the killing of a journalist who was an American resident.”
-Indeed, President Trump made it very clear that his priority was to protect the US’ economic relations with Saudi Arabia.
-That “lack of reaction”, Cengiz points out, “definitely damaged the image of the United States of America as the defenders of fundamental and human rights.”
+Indeed, President Trump made it very clear that his priority was to protect the U.S.’ economic ties with Saudi Arabia.
+That “lack of reaction,” as Cengiz put it, “definitely damaged the image of the United States of America as the defenders of fundamental and human rights.”

-Khashoggi’s fiancée has already heard about Giulio Regeni, the Italian researcher brutally killed in Egypt in 2016, but she didn’t know the details of the story.
-As she asks repeatedly why Mr. Regeni was murdered, Bonino, who is participating in this conversation, recaps Italy’s diplomatic fight to obtain truth and justice.
-“Jamal’s case is a very political case,” Cengiz then points out, conceivably realizing the similarities between those two incidents.
+Before our meeting, Khashoggi’s fiancée had already heard about Giulio Regeni, the Italian researcher brutally killed in Egypt in 2016, but she didn’t know the details of the story.
+As she asked repeatedly why Mr. Regeni was murdered, former Minister Bonino, who participated in this conversation, explained to her Italy’s diplomatic fight to obtain truth and justice.
+“Jamal’s case is a very political case,” Cengiz then pointed out, conceivably realizing the similarities between those two incidents.
 “You can easily imagine why they killed him.”

 In her view, Turkey is handling the situation quite well.
-She was able to meet with President Tayyp Recep Erdogan, who “has been seriously following this case.”
+She was able to meet with President Tayyp Recep Erdogan, who “has been seriously following this case,” she said.
 Also, international media showed her profound solidarity.
 “I was very surprised by the fact that, even beyond the day of the official statement about the murder, Jamal’s killing has continued to hit the news.
 His murder shocked the entire world.”
-Hatice herself was contacted by several journalists who in the past had met with Jamal.
-She states, “He was so close to the heart of his colleagues.”
+Hatice herself was contacted by several journalists who in the past had met Jamal.
+“He was so close to the heart of his colleagues,” she said.
 However, the media’s attention alone is not enough.
-“On the other hand,” she continues, “we got to realize that life is not all about the media’s power.
-We also need political power to resolve Jamal’s killing.”
+“On the other hand, we got to realize that life is not all about the media’s power.
+We also need political power to resolve Jamal’s killing,” she pointed out.